Before you Start

 Who can use this feature

-Anyone with can edit access can adjust the Fill mode of an image
+can edit access to a file can crop an image

-- Click and drag the blue handles in any direction to define
+- Click and drag one of the 8 blue handles around the image to crop it.
+You can also:

 - Click anywhere on the canvas to apply the crop.
-Or, click the X in the Fill menu.
+You can also press Esc or Return.